 Strategic Goal #1: Resource Management Maintain a high level of performance on the core mission of protecting the public health and area waterways while pursuing opportunities to recover, reuse, and monetize resources.
-Strategic Goal #2: Stormwater Management Continue to mitigate flooding across Cook County through a proactive, equitable stormwater management program, including implementation of grey and green infrastructure, enforcement of the Watershed Management Ordinance, and acquisition of flood- prone property.
+Strategic Goal #2: Stormwater Management Continue to mitigate flooding across Cook County through a proactive, equitable stormwater management program, including implementation of gray and green infrastructure, enforcement of the Watershed Management Ordinance, and acquisition of flood-prone property.
 Strategic Goal #3: Workforce Excellence Invest in the future by investing in employees; continue to recruit, develop, and retain best-in-class employees as the foundation of the MWRD's ongoing success.
 Strategic Goal #4: Community Engagement Engage with the community to position the MWRD as a critical community asset and to ensure that the MWRD is a responsive neighbor and inclusive business partner.
-Strategic Goal #5: Enterprise Resilience Ensure ongoing services that are reliable, equitable, and cost- effective; achieve climate change and environmental justice protections; prepare for other manmade and natural events; strengthen the MWRD's operational and financial positions.
+Strategic Goal #5: Enterprise Resilience Ensure ongoing services that are reliable, equitable, and cost-effective; achieve climate change and environmental justice protections; prepare for other manmade and natural events; strengthen the MWRD's operational and financial positions.

 Working Groups then developed strategies that will be implemented over the next five years to achieve these goals, as well as success measures and targets to gauge progress.
 The following pages present the identified strategies and selected success measures and targets for each of the five strategic goals.
+Baseline target refers to the present level of performance upon which future performance levels will be compared.
+To achieve a stretch target, staff must develop new strategies.